 Water balloons are a cheap and easy way to have fun and cool off during the dog days of summer.
 Head to the dollar store and stock up on bags of small balloons, and then teach your kids how to fill them at the kitchen faucet or hose.
 Instead of a traditional water balloon fight, suggest a game of baseball — set up some “bases” with folded up pool towels and a pitcher’s mound and take turns trying to hit and break the balloons with a bat.

 Water balloon piñatas

 Another great way to use water balloons is to turn them into piñatas.
-Purchase some large party sized balloons and fill them with water and then hang them from your patio ceiling or swing set.
-Take turns closing your eyes and hitting at the balloon piñatas with a plastic bat; when one breaks you’ll all enjoy the shower of cool water.
-When you are done playing, clean up the little bits of balloons and then head out for ice cream.
+Purchase some large party-sized balloons, fill them with water and then hang them from your patio ceiling or swing set.
+Take turns closing your eyes and hitting at the balloon piñatas with a plastic bat; when one breaks, you’ll all enjoy the shower of cold water.
+When you are finished playing, clean up the little bits of balloons and head out for ice cream.